-It is a seriously underrated country which doesn’t appear often on many travellers itineraries due to the notion that there isn’t much to see there – this is simply not true.
+It is a seriously underrated country that doesn’t appear often on many travellers itineraries due to the notion that there isn’t much to see there – this is simply not true.

 Laos has some of the best mountain ranges I have seen in Asia, has the friendliest locals and is home to oodles of culture and attractions that there is almost too much to do there.

 The Kuang Si waterfalls, tubing in Vang Vieng, chilling in hammocks in 4000 islands – it is all here for you to experience.

 If you are planning on spending a short sprint in Laos on your way over to Vietnam or Thailand, I would highly recommend Luang Prabang as this has the best the country has to offer.

-Keep reading for the top things do in Luang Prabang.
+Keep reading for the top things to do in Luang Prabang.

 How to travel to Luang Prabang in Laos?

 Depending on whether you’re travelling clockwise or anti-clockwise around South East Asia, you can access Luang Prabang from the north of Thailand and Vietnam.

 The easiest (but the longest way) is by bus but you can also fly into Ventienne and then catch a connection here.

 Luckily for tourists, all of Laos main tourist destinations are in close proximity to each other and are almost in a row.